What Are the Dangers of Mold in a Home; How to Solve It?

 Mold can be detected through smell or sight.
 It often manifests as a black, gray, pink, green, or white substance.
 It can also produce an unpleasant, musty odor.
 If you suspect mold may be present in your home, you can now perform a toxic mold test using the same method as professionals, to determine whether it is or is not.

 To prevent and suppress the growth of mildew, homeowners should use a dehumidifier to get rid of excess moisture, especially in kitchens, bathrooms, and basements.
-Running the vent fan in a bathroom during and 10 minutes after showering is also an important practice to reduce the dangers of mold.
+Running the vent fan in a bathroom and 10 minutes after showering is also an important practice to reduce the dangers of mold.

 Dehumidifiers operate by drawing in saturated air, absorbing the moisture, and subsequently releasing it back into the environment.
 These appliances work diligently until the desired level of humidity has been achieved.